rchrabas/nac-fmc-example/README.md

 Python CLI application that generates YAML configuration files for the Network As Code for Cisco Secure Firewall Management Center (nac-fmc) Terraform module.

-Generated configuration is fully random and is used only to demonstrate capabilities of the solution.
+Generated configuration is fully random, does not rely on previous generations, and is used only to demonstrate capabilities of the solution.

 ## About nac-fmc